aiven/aiven-docs/docs/products/mysql/concepts/high-availability-mysql.md

 :::

 **Premium** plans operate in a similar way as **Business** plans.
-The main difference comes when one of the standby or primary nodes fails.
+The main difference comes when one of the standby nodes or the primary node fails.
 Premium plans have an additional, redundant standby node available, providing platform availability even in the event of losing two nodes.
 In cases where the primary node fails, Aiven monitoring tool determines which